mekb-turtle/dotfiles/README.md

 #### [Hyprland](https://hyprland.org/) with [Catppuccin](https://github.com/catppuccin).
 Uses [dotbot](https://github.com/anishathalye/dotbot).

 > [!IMPORTANT]
 > These are my personal dotfiles and are not intended to be used by others.
 They are provided as-is and may not work on your system.
+>
-If you really want to use these, you will need to edit many files such as monitor config, you can create a personal fork and sync changes with git merge.
+> If you really want to use these, you will need to edit many files such as monitor config.
+You can create a personal fork and sync changes with git merge.
 Use at your own risk.

 ### Installation: